Where does Lean Construction Come From?

 In order to coordinate and work holistically, we need to plan and respect each other’s timelines, goals, and workload, to deliver the product just like it was promised.
 Lean thinking helps us to focus efforts and resources only when it’s needed to.

-For this, there is a variety of lean tools that help the planning process.
+For this, there is a variety of lean construction practices and tools that help the planning process.

 A brief example of this can be witnessed when a team tries to finish in advance while their work isn’t ready to be executed.
 It’s like starting gardening works when the crew is still working on tilting up the building.
 This has the potential of resulting in waste of resources because the garden material can get damaged by the ongoing work on-site.
 Consequently, gardening works would have to be done again.
 What’s the point?